Snap-sec/blog/_posts/2022-12-27-Lastpass-Breach.md

 ## Are you at risk?

-In short, The answer is **Yes**.
+In short, the answer is **Yes**.

-Currently there is no patch or mitigation to stolen data.
-Since the data has already been stolen and is in hands of hackers.
-Changing your master password after the breach will not help at all, especially if you are/were using a weak password before the breach.
+Currently, there is no patch or mitigation for stolen data.
+Since the data has already been stolen and is in the hands of hackers.
+Changing your master password after the breach will not help at all, especially if you are or were using a weak password before the breach.
 The only thing that is stopping hackers from accessing your data is your master password.
-Attackers can take their time and try to bruteforce the MasterPassword and gain access to data if the MasterPassword is weak.
-The time it takes for attacker to successfully bruteforce your password depends on the users password Strength.
-For example, with current technology, a 10-digit password with only numbers can be cracked almost instantly whereas a 13-digit password with numbers, upper and lowercase letters, and symbols will take 2 million years to crack.
+Attackers can take their time and try to brute-force the MasterPassword  to gain access to data if the MasterPassword is weak.
+The time it takes an attacker to successfully bruteforce your password is determined by its strength.For example, with current technology, a 10-digit password with only numbers can be cracked almost instantly, whereas a 13-digit password with numbers, upper and lowercase letters, and symbols will take 2 million years to crack.

-Here is visual representation:
+Here is how mcuh time it takes to brute-force password based on strength:

 ![1](https://user-images.githubusercontent.com/88488902/209912324-cdba7b11-79b6-4f8a-8f7f-a6d54f8cbc35.jpeg)

 ## What can you do now?

-If you were using a strong MasterPassword it is unlikely that you data will be accessed as it will take lots of resources and time to crack.
-However, if your MasterPassword is weak then the best option is to:
+If you were using a strong MasterPassword it is unlikely that your data will be accessed as it will take lots of resources and time to crack.
+However, if your MasterPassword is weak, then the best option is to:

 - Change all the passwords that were stored on LastPass
 - Change MasterPassword for future safety.
 - Use unique password and not to repeat the previous passwords.
-- Since the attackers have access to website URLs they might try to target victims with attacks like phishing scams.
+- Since the attackers have access to website URLs they might try to target victims with phising attacks.
+So, make sure not give out any personal information.